Preservice Program Improvement Process

 In the second year, Plymouth State University began work with Keene’s materials and process.
 For the rest of the project the two institutions worked together to improve their own programs and develop tools to share with others.

 Conduct program review and/or needs assessment

-Step 1 is to conduct a program review to identify your current practices and note needs and ideas for improvement.
-We offer a tool, Transition Competency Needs Assessment (PDF, 14 pages), to use for this.
+Step 1 is to conduct a program review to identify and assess your current practices in each preservice transition competency area.
+Note needs and ideas for improvement.
+We offer a tool, Transition Competency Needs Assessment (PDF, 12 pages), to use for this.
 Needs Assessment in MSWord format

 Prioritize program improvement needs

 Step 2 is to prioritize your program improvement needs.
 Complete the Implementation Levels Summary (PDF, 1 page) to see a one-page overview of your current implementation levels.
 Implementation levels summary in Excel format